 - Set an alarm for every 20 minutes while working, as a reminder to take a break.

-Alternately, a person can benefit from closing their eyes for 20 seconds every 20 minutes.
 Also, remembering to blink can prevent dry eye by encouraging tear production.

 Anyone who spends the day sitting should periodically get up and walk around, to prevent back and neck pains.